 - Making Wandsworth an attractive, safe, sustainable and healthy place

-- Promoting health and wellbeing for all adults with personalised and preventative care and support for adults in need - including carers and those in housing need
+- Promote health, independence and wellbeing for all adults with personalised and preventative care and support for adults in need – including carers and those in housing need

 - Building a prosperous, vibrant and cohesive community